 Payments on the general obligation bonds are made by the bond interest and redemption fund with local property tax revenues.
 The leases will be paid by the General Fund.
+The subscription-based IT arrangements will be paid by the General Fund and Restricted General Fund.
 The compensated absences and load banking liability will be paid by the fund for which the employee worked.